 - Full features require higher tiers

-Key Stat: Clio serves tens of thousands of legal professionals and publishes the annual Legal Trends Report, one of the most comprehensive studies on law firm technology adoption and operations.
+Key stat: Clio publishes the annual Legal Trends Report, one of the most comprehensive studies on law firm technology adoption, and acquired vLex for $1 billion in 2025 at a $5 billion company valuation.

 - Official federal court filings (PACER)